ArturoEchanique/ArturoEchanique/README.md

 ## About me:

-<p align="center"> "I am currently studying in a Cabify bootcamp on back-end technologies for which I have been selected.
-Recently graduated from Ironhack, a full-stack web development bootcamp where we have learned to work intensively and teamwork.
+<p align="center"> "Recently graduated from Ironhack, a MERN bootcamp where we have learned to work intensively and teamwork.
 In the last 3 years I have been training in disciplines such as artificial intelligence (machine learning, tensorflow, deep learning oriented mathematics), web development (html, Javascript, Angular, React), programming with Phyton."</p>
 <br>